-We’ve searched top boating forums to create this Ultra Anchor Reviews, and found quite a bit of helpful info from Ultra Marine Anchor owners themselves (includes some mentions of Ultra swivels.
+We’ve searched top boating forums to create this Ultra Anchor Review Guide, and found quite a bit of helpful info from Ultra Marine Anchor owners themselves (includes some mentions of Ultra swivels.
 The Ultra swivel reviews below contain some mentions of Ultra anchors as well):

 “I am an older experienced boater sail and power.
 I have used many anchors including the old standards and new age.
 I found the manson (ronca almost the same) and spade anchors to be a cut above all the older types including the fortress.
 This last year on a 34,000 lb 50 ft motor boat I used a SS ultra 60lb unit with their ball swivel and found it to equal or exceed the spade which I rated very highly.
 The special swivel unit turns the anchor into the proper position to come over the bow roller on retrieval a point where some of the greatest stress occurs on the windless and anchor chain and rode fittings.
 This swivel unit was designed to address the problems associated with previous designs which tended to fail.
 I think they have got a winner here of course as with all boating things only time will tell.”